7. McQuade Creek (Chimney Peak)

 How to get there

 From U.S. Highway 20 by the upper end of Foster Lake (4 miles east of Sweet Home), turn north onto the Quartzville Road and head toward Green Peter Lake.
-Drive well past the reservoir, staying right on FR 11 at a fork in the road 24.7 miles from the highway, then turn right onto FR 1142 about 2.6 miles later.
-The trailhead is on the left, 4 miles from FR 11.
+Drive well past the reservoir, staying right onto FR 11 at a fork in the road 24.7 miles from the highway.
+Stay left at the entrance sign for the Willamette National Forest 0.7 miles later, then turn right onto FR 1142 just under two miles from the entrance sign.
+The trailhead is on the left down a short, unsigned spur road about 3.8 miles from FR 11.
+The spur road is a bit rough, but drivable.

 Next